-A top-rated attorney among her peers, Amanda was selected to Super Lawyers® Rising Stars for 2018-2019.
-Throughout her career, she has drafted and argued numerous successful dispositive motions in both state and federal courts, and has obtained favorable resolutions to claims through mediation and arbitration.
-Amanda has participated in numerous jury trials resulting in favorable verdicts, and is knowledgeable when it comes to drafting and arguing pre- and post-trial motions.
+Throughout her career, she has drafted and argued numerous successful dispositive motions in both state and federal courts and has obtained favorable resolutions to claims through mediation and arbitration.
+Amanda has participated in numerous jury trials resulting in favorable verdicts and is knowledgeable when it comes to drafting and arguing pre- and post-trial motions.
 In addition, she has second chaired medical malpractice trials, as well as premises liability trials.

 - Chicago Bar Association

 - Pister v.
-Matrix Service Industrial Contractors, et.al.: Jury Trial, Circuit Court of Champaign County, Illinois in this case, Amanda assisted the first chair partner to achieve a defense verdict on behalf of a nationally known target defendant in Champaign, Illinois.
-Plaintiff agreed the welding rods and other tools found in the wreckage of the Defendant employee’s car placed him in the course and scope of employment at the time he caused a fatal head on accident that killed him and Plaintiff’s decedent.
+Matrix Service Industrial Contractors, et.al.: Jury Trial, Circuit Court of Champaign County, Illinois.
+In this jury trial, Amanda assisted the first-chair partner to achieve a defense verdict on behalf of a nationally known target defendant in Champaign, Illinois.
+The plaintiff agreed the welding rods and other tools found in the wreckage of the defendant employee’s car placed him in the course and scope of employment at the time he caused a fatal head on accident that killed him and the plaintiff’s decedent.
 The jury returned a verdict in favor of the defendant.
-Upon appeal, the Appellate Court upheld the trial court’s ruling and refused to apply the workers’ compensation theory of traveling employee to tort law cases.
+Upon appeal, the appellate court upheld the trial court’s ruling and refused to apply the workers’ compensation theory of traveling employee to tort law cases.